-Under Article 39 of GDPR, DPOs have specific tasks regarding DPIAs.
+Under Article 39 of UK GDPR, DPOs have specific tasks regarding DPIAs.
 This is why you must ensure that any responsibilities you give a DPO for your DPIA do not conflict with their ability to complete these tasks in an independent manner, as required by Recital 97.

 Ask your DPO for advice.
 If you have any major project that involves the use of personal data, it is good practice to do a DPIA.
 If you already intend to do a DPIA, go straight to step 2.

 Otherwise, you need to check whether your processing is on the list of types of processing that automatically require a DPIA.
 If not, you need to screen for other factors that may indicate it is a type of processing that is likely to result in high risk, such as processing the data of vulnerable individuals.